seL4/docs/Conduct.md

 * Private harassment is also unacceptable.
 No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or moderation@sel4.systems immediately.
 Whether you're a regular contributor or a newcomer, we care about making this community a safe place for you and we've got your back.
 * Likewise any spamming, trolling, flaming, baiting or other attention-stealing behaviour is not welcome.

+Examples of behavior that contributes to creating a positive environment
+include:

+* Using welcoming and inclusive language
+* Being respectful of differing viewpoints and experiences
+* Gracefully accepting constructive criticism
+* Focusing on what is best for the community
+* Showing empathy towards other community members

 ## Moderation